André Burakovsky: Seattle Kraken (2022–2025)

-A free agent following the conclusion of his contract with the Avalanche, Burakovsky signed a five-year, $27.5 million contract with the Seattle Kraken on 13 July 2022.
-He played the first half of the 2022–23 season before suffering a season-ending injury on 7 February against the New York Islanders.
+An unrestricted free agent following the conclusion of his contract with the Avalanche, Burakovsky signed a five-year, $27.5 million contract with the Seattle Kraken on 13 July 2022.
+He played the first half of the 2022–23 season before suffering a season-ending injury on 7 February 2023 against the New York Islanders.
 He tore his groin muscle during the game and then suffered rehabilitation setbacks resulting in the conclusion of his season.
-He returned to the Kraken roster for the 2023–24 season but only played in six games before suffering another injury.
+He was leading the team in scoring at the time with 13 goals and 39 points in 49 games.
+He returned to the Kraken roster for the 2023–24 season but only played in six games before suffering another injury, this time to his upper body.
+He briefly returned on 7 December before suffering another injury.
+He returned full-time on 29 December in a 2–1 overtime win over the Philadelphia Flyers.
+He finished the season having appeared 49 games, scoring seven goals and 16 points.
+In the 2024–25 season he struggled to begin the season, scoring only once through the team's first 25 games and ended up being scratched from the lineup.
+However, he rebounded in the second half and finished the season with ten goals and 37 points in 79 games.